WassimZm/STT-Breton-language/ressources.md

 ## Arbres: Le site de grammaire du breton
 https://arbres.iker.cnrs.fr/index.php?title=Arbres:Le_site_de_grammaire_du_breton
 ### Description
-* ARBRES is a researching website created by Mélanie Jouitteau from 2007.
+* ARBRES is a research website created by Mélanie Jouitteau from 2007.
 * It's goal is to simplify and clarify the grammar and the structure of Breton langauge for researchers and people interested its preservation.